 This case sheds light to the nature of violence characterising land struggles in Kigezi.
-It shows how some people do atach more value to their pieces of land then to people's lives as Kagambirwe noted in 1972.
-The same view was to be repeated by the Court while pronouncing sentence for the main culprit in this case.
-26
+It shows how some people do attach more value to their pieces of land than to people's lives as Kagambirwe noted in 1972.
+The same view was to be repeated by Court while pronouncing sentence for the main culprit in this case.28

-Thsese assaults are too many and virtually I handle ever 90% of the criminal cases all concerning assaults from flimsv reasons.
-Sometimes they have been so agravated, that victims die, and I am aware that the murder cases in this District are alarmingly high.
-People in Kigezi, whether young or old should learn to be more temperament and not give vent to violence.27
+These assaults are too many and virtually I handle over 90% of the criminal cases all concerning assaults from flimsy reasons.
+Sometimes they have been so aggravated, that victims die, and I am aware that the murder cases in this District are alarmingly high.
+People in Kigezi, whether young or old should learn to be more temperament and not give vent to violence.29